CURATOR Robert Leonard

 UK artist duo Ruth Jarman and Joe Gerhardt are Semiconductor.
-Assisted and informed by access to scientific data and technology, their visually spectacular, intellectually engaging moving-image projects delve into unseen and unseeable worlds, making the invisible visible.
+Assisted and informed by access to scientific data and technology, their visually spectacular, intellectually engaging video projects delve into unseen and unseeable worlds, making the invisible visible.
 Many of their works have developed out of fellowships at science facilities—places like NASA, CERN, and the Smithsonian.

-Semiconductor’s subjects range from the ultrabig to the ultrasmall, from celestial activity—the surface of the sun—to the trajectories of subatomic particles.
+Semiconductor’s subjects range from the ultrabig to the ultrasmall, from celestial activity—the surface of the Sun—to the trajectories of subatomic particles.

 Earthworks was commissioned by SónarPLANTA and produced by Advanced Music.